DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/providing-values.md

 .embedded-demo({ "path": "core-getter/computed-getter", "defaultTab": "source" })

-As you may see, Getter's value can be extended not only by previously defined Getter but and with other Getters or local variables.
+As you can see, the Getter's value can be overridden by another Getter with the same name.
+You can also compute a getter value in terms of another getters and local variables.